 Event Description

-Texas' Hottest trail race, the Habanero Hundred was born from a summer long run gone wrong (ask the Race Director) and is now one the largest trail races in the state, held in August every year with options for many distances and the marquee event being the 100 mile distance.
+Texas' Hottest trail race, the Habanero Hundred was born from a summer long run gone wrong (ask the Race Director) and is now one the largest trail races in the state, held in August every year with options for many distances with the marquee event being the 100 mile distance.
 The relay option will also allow you to run with a team, friends, or family to complete this monumental task.
 In the first year of the event we only had ONE 100-Mile finisher, Julie Schmal!
 Ever since, we have put our 100mi finishers' names printed on the back of the next year's shirt.
 Between 2015 and 2023 only 137 people have finished the Habanero Hundred 100mi!
 Are you up for the challenge?
 Or maybe start with one of our shorter distances or team relays.
 Sign up your club for the relay in our highly competitive team event for both the 100K and 100M distances.

 The race is held at the beautiful 7IL ranch just outside of Bellville, Texas.
 The ranch has been open for more than five generations, and it was opened for public use in 1999.
 The facility is over 1,150 acres with water/electric and RV hookups as well.

 The Habanero Hundred is set up to start at HIGH NOON, and the 30-hour cutoff will end at 6:00 PM on Sunday.
 All runners will receive an event shirt, the race will be chip timed, and we will have free pictures for all runners.
-There will be belt buckles for 100M & 100K finishers, and medals for the Marathon, Half Marathon, 10k, and Relay Teams.
+There will be belt buckles for 100M & 100K finishers, and medals for the 50k, Marathon, Half Marathon, 10k, and Relay Teams.

 RELAY PENNANTS

-2024 Tentative Schedule
+2024 Schedule

 FRIDAY, AUGUST 23RD

-12:00 PM - 7:00 PM: Packet Pickup and TROT Store
+12:00 PM - 7:00 PM: Packet Pickup and TROT Store @ 7IL Ranch Barn Pavilion

-11:59 PM Registration closes (RunSignup)
+11:59 PM all registration changes/updates/signups due (RunSignup)

 SATURDAY, AUGUST 24TH

-9:00 AM - 7:00 PM: Packet Pickup and TROT Store at 7IL Barn Pavilion
+8:00 AM - 6:00 PM: TROT Store at 7IL Barn Pavilion

 You should arrive at least 90 minutes before your start time if you do not have your packet (highly encouraged to pick up before race day).
+No race time adjustments for late starts.

-HIGH NOON: Race Start for 100 Mile and 100 Kilometer Individuals and Relay
+HIGH NOON: Race Start for 100 Mile, 100km, 50km Individuals and Relays

 12:30 PM: Start for Marathon, Half Marathon, and 10k